kaist-cp/cs431/homework/doc/linked_list.md

 # Doubly linked list
 **Implement doubly linked list in unsafe Rust.**

-This homework serves as a brief tutorial for unsafe Rust with focus on the basic raw pointer operations.
+This homework serves as a brief tutorial for unsafe Rust with a focus on the basic raw pointer operations.

 The [skeleton code](https://github.com/kaist-cp/cs431/blob/main/homework/src/linked_list.rs) is slightly modified version of [the linked list from Rust standard library](https://doc.rust-lang.org/std/collections/struct.LinkedList.html).
 We already provided implementation for several methods e.g. `push_front_node`.